 - a.
-SF-269, Financial Status Report Applicable - b.
 SF-270, Request for Advance or Reimbursement Only grantees placed on reimbursement are required to complete this form to request payment of grant award funds.
-The requirement to use this form is imposed on an individual recipient basis. - c.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - d.
-SF-272, Federal Cash Transactions Report Not Applicable - e.
-SF-425, Federal Financial Report Applicable - f.
+The requirement to use this form is imposed on an individual recipient basis. - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
+SF-425, Federal Financial Report Applicable - d.
 RSA-2, Program Cost Report (OMB No. 1820-0017).
 State VR agencies submit the RSA-2 annually. - 2.
 Performance Reporting Not Applicable - 3.
 Special Reporting Not Applicable - 4.
-Section 1512 ARRA Reporting Applicable
+Section 1512 ARRA Reporting Not Applicable - 5.
+Subaward Reporting under the Transparency Act Not Applicable

-CFDA 84.181SPECIAL EDUCATION-GRANTS FOR INFANTS AND FAMILIESCFDA 84.393SPECIAL EDUCATION-GRANTS FOR INFANTS AND FAMILIES, RECOVERY ACT
+CFDA 84.181 SPECIAL EDUCATION-GRANTS FOR INFANTS AND FAMILIES

-The purposes of the Individuals with Disabilities Education Act (IDEA), Part C (Part C) are to: (1) to develop and implement a statewide, comprehensive, coordinated, multi-disciplinary interagency system that provides early intervention services for infants and toddlers with disabilities and their families; (2) to facilitate the coordination of payment for early intervention services from Federal, State, local and private sources (including public and private insurance coverage); (3) to enhance the State's capacity to provide quality early intervention services and expand and improve existing early intervention services being provided to infants and toddlers with disabilities and their families; and (4) to encourage States to expand opportunities for children under the age of three years who would be at risk of having substantial developmental delay if they did not receive early intervention services (20 USC 1431(b); 34 CFR section 303.1).
+The purposes of the Individuals with Disabilities Education Act (IDEA), Part C (Part C) State formula grant program are to: (1) develop and implement a statewide, comprehensive, coordinated, multi-disciplinary interagency system that provides early intervention services for infants and toddlers with disabilities and their families; (2) facilitate the coordination of payment for early intervention services from Federal, State, local and private sources (including public and private insurance coverage); (3) enhance the State's capacity to provide quality early intervention services and expand and improve existing early intervention services being provided to infants and toddlers with disabilities and their families; (4) enhance the capacity of State and local agencies and service providers to identify, evaluate, and meet the needs of all children, including historically underrepresented populations, particularly minority, low-income, innercity, and rural children, and infants and toddlers in foster care; and (5) encourage States to expand opportunities for children under the age of 3 years who would be at risk of having substantial developmental delay if they did not receive early intervention services (20 USC 1431(b); 34 CFR section 303.1).

-Generally, the State is responsible for maintaining and implementing a statewide system to identify, evaluate and provide early intervention services to eligible children and their families.
+Generally, the State is responsible for maintaining and implementing a statewide system to identify, evaluate, and provide early intervention services to eligible children and their families.
 Such a system includes a public awareness and child find system, development and implementation of an individualized family service plan for eligible children, maintenance of a central directory of information about early intervention services, personnel development and contracting for or otherwise providing services to eligible children and their families.

-A State must have an approved application that provides required assurances and describes the statewide system and related policies.
-The State designates a lead agency that is responsible for administering, and supervising activities funded by this program.
+The State designates a State lead agency that is responsible for administering, and supervising activities funded by this program.
 Program services may be carried out by the lead agency, other State agencies, or by public or private organizations either under contract to the State or through other arrangements with such agencies.
 The lead agency also monitors activities that are covered by the program, whether or not this program funds them.
 The State also must establish a State Interagency Coordinating Council that, among other things, advises and assists the lead agency in the development and implementation of policies and achieving participation, cooperation, and coordination of all appropriate public agencies in the State.

-The amount of a State's allocation under Part C for a fiscal year is based on its proportion of the general population of infants and toddlers, from birth through two years, in the State (i.e., the ratio of the number of infants and toddlers in the State compared to the number of infants and toddlers in all the States).
+The amount of a State's allocation under Part C for a fiscal year is based on its proportion of the general population of infants and toddlers, from birth through 2 years, in the State (i.e., the ratio of the number of infants and toddlers in the State compared to the number of infants and toddlers in all the States).